xshthkr/EcoBin/README.md

 # EcoBin: KNN-Waste-Segregation
-A waste segregation smart dustbin that classifies and separates recyclable and organic waste.
-This poject has been submitted to the CS210 Artificial Intelligence semester final at NIT Surat, 2024.
+EcoBin is a waste segregation smart dustbin that classifies and separates recyclable and organic waste.
+This project has been submitted to the CS210 Artificial Intelligence semester final at NIT Surat, 2024.

+This repository holds the ```.py``` files for the Raspberry Pi module of EcoBin.
+This repository DOES NOT include the dataset used in the KNN model.

 # Components
 - KNN model for waste classification